sum1won/summod/README.md

 ##### Abysia, Children of Flame
 Anathemant Dragon: 265->240 gold, +0.5ESDB, startage 35->31

-Anathement Salamander	0.1 ESDB, 175->150 gold
+Anathement Salamander: +0.1 ESDB, 175->150 gold

-Annointed of Rhuax: random chance moved to 0.5 from 0.1
+Annointed of Rhuax: 0.1->0.5 FESB

-(New Spell) Childen of Rhuax: Abysian version of Rhuax Pact, requiring F4E1.
+(New Spell) Childen of Rhuax: Abysian version of Rhuax Pact, conj 3, F4E1, 2 gems

-Summon Scorpion Man: now summons a commander, costs 10 gems, has torso (credit to johannes)

 (New Spell) Abysian Cross Breeding: Abysian-themed version of the Cross Breeding spell

+Summon Scorpion Man: conj 8->6, 12->10 gems, (+commander, +iron cap, +torso slot)(credit to johannes)

-*Casting Gift of Reason on Demonspawn results in either a misbred commander (if they have afflictions), a blood hunter, or an assassin.
+*Casting Gift of Reason on demonspawn results in either a misbred commander (if they have afflictions), a blood hunter, or an assassin.

 ##### Caelum, Eagle Kings